 While earning her Masters degree, she completed five Yoga Naga teacher trainings with Master Nzazi “Zi” Malonga from the Dharma Health Institute.
 Following her love of Pilates, she earned her certifications in Reformer Levels I, II and III from Balanced Body in 2016.

-Her initial foray into the world of healthcare was in 1995; she studied Massage and Reflexology at The Touch Therapy Institute (now the Holistic Health Institute) and then attended Nursing school, specializing in phlebotomy.
-Her true initiation into the world of medicine began at age 14 at my neighborhood veterinary clinic.
-Karen quickly moved from kennel duty to assistant then to surgical technician.
+Her initial foray into the world of human healthcare was in 1995.
+She studied Massage and Reflexology at The Touch Therapy Institute (now the Holistic Health Institute) and then attended Nursing school, specializing in phlebotomy.
+Her true initiation into the world of medicine began at age 14 at her neighborhood veterinary clinic.
+Karen quickly moved from kennel duty to assistant, then to surgical technician.
 She worked as a veterinary technician in both surgical speciality and emergency medicine, including avian and exotics, for 12 years.

 Initially diagnosed with Chronic Fatigue and Fibromyalgia at 18, by my late 20’s it was clear I was also developing symptoms of Multiple Sclerosis.
 Determined not to go down without a fight, I dedicated myself to the study of health and the human system through Nutrition, Herbology, Chinese Medicine, Acupuncture, Yoga (Naga tradition), Zen meditation, Western Functional Medicine, Tai Chi and Pilates.
 At the age of 36, my multiple auto-immune disorders were progressing to the point where I was periodically loosing the use of my legs for 5-10 minutes at a time.
 Finally, after trying everything under the sun to heal myself, in October 2012 I experienced a breakthrough.
 I made a profound change in my diet, shifting from strict vegetarian to Grain-free/Paleo, every single one of my autoimmune symptoms vanished and healed.
 I consider myself to be in complete remission of my auto-immune disorders.
 Due to this life changing experience, the focus of my work shifted to the core value of nutrition, of food as medicine.